 The Beaufort mail boat was in service until the 1957.
 At one time Matt Marshal ran the mail boat from Beaufort.
 Originally named Deep Hole Point, the Down East community of Marshallberg was named for him.
 (It is said that clay dug from the area was used to fill ramparts and cover easements at

-One of the murals in the Beaufort Post Office depicts the Orville B., the supply and mail boat on its way to nearby Cape Lookout Lighthouse.
+One of the murals in the Beaufort Post Office depicts Orville G, the supply and mail boat on its way to nearby Cape Lookout Lighthouse.
 In conveying the boat with a stormy sky and rough sea, the artist* shows the hardships incurred the crew of the boat and by the keeper of the light.

 Mr. Kelly Willis was mail carrier for Harkers Island when the bridge was completed in 1941, when he began transporting the mail by car.